Showing posts with label Cajun style. Show all posts

 Pam non-stick spray

-First I washed the potatoes and cut them in half lengthwise and then in half again.
-I put the wedges in a medium bowl and tossed them with olive oil until they were all coated.
+First, I washed the potatoes, cut them in half lengthwise, and cut each half in half again.
+I put the wedges in a medium bowl and tossed them with olive oil until evenly coated.

-I sprayed my cookie sheet with Pam non-stick spray to be sure the potatoes wouldn't stick while roasting.
-Then I generously coated the wedges with salt, pepper, and the cajun seasoning.
+I sprayed my cookie sheet with Pam non-stick spray to keep the potatoes from sticking while roasting.
+Then I generously coated the wedges with salt, pepper, and the Cajun seasoning.

 I set the oven to 450 degrees and roasted the wedges for 30 minutes until they were golden brown.